knauth/goodix-521d-explanation/readme.md

 - A PKGBUILD for a lower version of fprintd-libfprint2
 - A simple C program to reset the reader
 - The goodix-fp-dump folder provided by the good people at [Goodix Linux Development Discord](https://discord.gg/tqxCu3986U), with some modifications
-- The patched version of libfprint2 created by [infinytum](https://github.com/infinytum)
+- No longer necessary: the patched version of libfprint2 created by [infinytum](https://github.com/infinytum)

 ## Part 1: Flashing the firmware
 We need to flash the firmware of the sensor with an earlier version.
 Enter the `goodix-fp-dump` directory and run `sudo python run_521d.py` to flash the firmware.
 It might fail with a timeout error.
 In this case, go to the usbreset directory and do the following: